 Save your resume in both .doc and .pdf formats.
 Submit the .pdf format as you apply, but keep the .doc one in case you need to edit something before submission.
 After any update, save it as the .pdf so that your official resume stays up to date as well.

 P.S., need some guidance on how to format your resume?
-Access members can download this easy-to-customize resume template HERE!
+When you have access to the DIY Grad School Application Success Bundle, you can download our easy-to-customize resume template!

 7. Make a General Personal Statement

 If you have read my post about How to Write the Best Grad School Personal Statement, then you know how to easily tailor your personal statement to fit each school’s requirements.
 Here in your grad school folder, you can save the general format of your personal statement.
 Simply open it up and make a copy to edit for each school.